 Recovering from the effects of the pandemic can be a lengthy process that takes many forms.
-At Acacia Creek, we believe resilience is a big determining factor in our recovery; focusing on what we have and what is going well helps us move through challenges and bounce back.
+At Acacia Creek, we believe resilience is a big determining factor in our recovery and in our successful aging journey; focusing on what we have and what is going well helps us move through challenges and bounce back.
 We can be more resilient when we have meaningful pursuits that we are engaged in, things that give us purpose, engage our passion, and ignite our creativity.
 Having meaning and purpose empowers us to be more proactive in our lives.
 This helps us be more flexible and see that we are not alone in how we feel.

 For many, the pandemic has been one of the most difficult events we’ve endured in our lives.
 Recovering for me has been fueled by trying new things, visiting new places, and engaging with people in a deeper way.
 This also included staying in close contact with the people who I feel are most supportive, as well as being more mindful of treating people how I want to be treated.
 When we are caught up in our emotions, this can be challenging, but I believe we get from others what we put out, so it is worth the effort to give out kindness and understanding.